-Examination of the establishment and development of the British colonies in North American through a topical exploration of the religious, social, political, and economic framework of several key colonies and the nature of the evolving strain between the colonies and England.
-Particular attention given to the distinct founding goals and values each colony as well as the evolution of unifying American identity by the middle of the 18th century.
-Special attention to analyzing sources and developing skills in historical writing.
+Examination of the establishment and development of the British colonies in North America through a topical exploration of the religious, social, political, and economic framework of several key colonies and the nature of the evolving strain between the colonies and England.
+Particular attention given to the distinct founding goals and values of each colony as well as the evolution of unifying American identity by the middle of the 18th century.
+Special attention to analyzing historical argument and developing skills in historical writing through article reviews.